 What Ready Means

 A “ready” item should be clear, feasible and testable, as I suggest in my book Agile Product Management with Scrum.
 A story is clear if all Scrum team members have a shared understanding of what it means.
-Collaboratively writing user stories, and adding acceptance criteria to the high-prtiority ones facilitates clarity.
+Collaboratively writing user stories, and adding acceptance criteria to the high-priority ones facilitates clarity.
 Bear in mind that development teams that are new to the product or market/domain typically have a need for clearer, more detailed stories.
 As the team member’s knowledge increases, stories can often become less detailed.

 An item is testable if there is an effective way to determine if the functionality works as expected.
 Acceptance criteria ensure that each story can be tested.
 As a rule of thumb, I like to employ three to five acceptance criteria per user story.

 A story is feasible if it can be completed in one sprint, according to the definition of done.
 This implies two things: The item must be small enough, and it must not be too complex.
-I prefer to work with stories that can be implemented and tested within a few days by the way, as this allows the product owner to provide feedback on the software during the sprint.
+I prefer to work with stories that can be implemented and tested within a few days, as this allows the product owner to provide feedback on the software during the sprint.

 What a Ready Story Looks Like

 A ready story is a detailed user story with a narrative and acceptance criteria.
-It should also be clear if there are any story-specific operational qualities such as performance, and what user interface design should roughly look like.
-I prefer to capture the qualities on constraint cards, and the design on a piece of paper.
-The artefacts are simply attached to the story, as the picture below illustrates:
+It should also be clear if there are any story-specific operational qualities such as performance, and what the user interface design roughly looks like.
+You can simply capture the qualities on constraint cards, and the design on a piece of paper.
+The artefacts are then attached to the story, as the picture below illustrates: